Affinity Fraud Warning Signs

 Watch Out for Friends or Family Members

-- Someone you know fails to take care of themselves or keep up their home
+- Someone you know fails to take care of themself or keep up their home.

 Learn More About Investment Fraud

-In BC, contact BCSC Inquiries.
-You can report suspicious activity anonymously through BCSC InvestRight’s Report a Scam webpage.
+In British Columbia, contact the British Columbia Securities Commission (BCSC) Inquiries.
+You can report suspicious activity anonymously through BCSC InvestRight’s Report a Scam page.
 Residents from other Canadian provinces can find contact information for their provincial securities regulator at www.securities-administrators.ca.